 Fuel, licenses, insurance, repair & maintenance, carwash, parking – it’s not a complete list of car owners’ expenses.
-Considering the costs, the lockdowns of 2020, vehicle import ban, and the rise of modern taxi services, many people follow the global trend and switch from ownership to usership.
+Considering the costs, the lockdowns of 2020, and the rise of modern taxi services, many people follow the global trend and switch from ownership to usership.

 Currently, there are 80% of privately owned cars vs. 20% of commercial vehicles worldwide.
 But with the rise of connected mobility – delivery, car-sharing, private-hire, subscription, and leasing services – the ratio will change vice versa by the end of the decade.

-In simple words, it means that by 2030, we’ll all be using Uber within the city and rent a car to travel the country on vacation, instead of owning vehicles.
+In simple words, it means that by 2030, we’ll all be using Uber within the city and renting a car to travel the country on vacation, instead of owning vehicles.

 The car rental challenge

-The company rents out all types of cars, SUVs, Trucks, Buses for business and leisure.
+The company rents out all types of cars, SUVs, trucks, and buses for business and leisure.
 The cost of a car per day ranges from 20 to 400 dollars for luxury cars, but the vehicle costs way more if broken, misused, or stolen.

 Here are a few challenges that such a car rental company faces daily.